-Current methods employed in physiological measurements.
-Maximum credit four units applicable on a master's degree.
-672. Molecular Biophysics (3) Prerequisites: Biology 502 and Mathematics 122.
 The description and analysis of biological processes and systems in terms of the properties of molecules and of basic principles.

-697. Investigation and Report (3) Analysis and research techniques in biology.
+697. Investigation and Report (3)

+Analysis and research techniques in biology.

 790. Bibliography (1)

 Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.

 797. Research (1-3) Cr/NC

-MER.
-Advanced Topics in Lucious (1-4) Research in one of the fields of biology.
+Research in one of the fields of biology.
 Maximum credit six units applicable on a master's degree.

 798. Special Study (1-3) Cr/NC

 Prerequisite: Consent of staff; to be arranged with department chair and instructor.
 Individual study.
 Maximum credit six units.

 799A.
 Thesis or Project (3) Cr/NC

 Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.

 799B.
 Thesis or Project Extension (0) Cr/NC

 Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final
+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.

 897. Doctoral Research (3-6) Cr/NC

 Prerequisite: Admission to the doctoral program.
 Independent investigation in the general field of the dissertation.

 899. Doctoral Dissertation (3-6) Cr/NC

-Prerequisite: An officially constituted dissertation committee and advancement to Preparation of the dissertation for the doctoral degree.
+Prerequisite: An officially constituted dissertation committee and advancement to candidacy.

+Preparation of the dissertation for the doctoral degree.

 GRADUATE COURSES IN BOTANY

 600. Seminar (2-3)

 Prerequisite: Consent of instructor.

 An intensive study in advanced botany.
 May be repeated with new content.
 Topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.

 601. Seminar in Phycology (2)

-Prerequisite: Botany 501.

 Recent developments in phycology.
 May be repeated with new content.
 See class schedule for specific content.
 Maximum credit four units applicable on a master's degree.

-602. Seminar in Mycology (2)
+602. 'Seminar in Mycology (2)

 Prerequisite: Botany 502.

 Current problems in the taxonomy, morphology or physiology of the fungi.
 May be repeated with new content.
 See class schedule for specific content.
 Maximum credit four units applicable on a master's degree.

-603. Seminar in Vascular Plants (2)

-Prerequisite: Botany 503.
+603. Seminar in Vascular Plants (2) Prerequisite: Botany 503.
 Problems in the evolution of the vascular plants.
 May be repeated with new content.
 See class schedule for specific content.
-Maximum credit four units applicable on a master's

-614. Seminar in Systematic Botany (2)

-Prerequisite: Botany 514.

-Current problems in the systematics of vascular plants.
-May be repeated with new content.
-See class schedule for specific content.
 Maximum credit four units applicable on a master's degree.

-626. Seminar in Plant Pathology (2)

-Prerequisite: Botany 526.
+614. Seminar in Systematic Botany (2) Current problems in the systematics of vascular plants.
+May be repeated with new Prerequisite: Botany 514. content See class schedule for specific content Maximum credit four units applicable on a master's degree.
+630. Seminar in Plant Physiology (2) Prerequisite: Botany 530.